HaiGenBuShang/LUKB/README.md

 This tool is used to prepare your local UK Biobank data to analysis-ready status.

+## Current status

+Now, new analyzing functions for UK Biobank data are being developed, please keep an eye on this tool if you are interested.

 ## Dependencies

 This tool requires R, best with version 4.2.3 or higher and some dependent R packages.